PM Modi unable to get out of the "karsevak" state of mind; All parties in Jammu and Kashmir meet simple photoshoot: Mehbooba Mufti | ExBulletin

 Mufti said the Peoples Alliance for Gupkar Declaration appears to be the only hope at this point.
 She alleged that the Center is trying to divide the group and create rifts.

-Reacting to the opposition meeting chaired by Sonia Gandhi, Mufti claimed to have raised the issue of the subversion of the country’s institutions by the BJP which began with the “illegal suppression of Article 370”.
-She said that while state break-up can happen after 70 years of independence, it can also be reversed and Congress has a bigger role to play in this.
+Reacting to the opposition meeting chaired by Sonia Gandhi, Mufti claimed to have raised the issue of the subversion of the country’s institutions by the BJP which began with the illegal removal of Article 370.
+She said that if the dismemberment State could occur after 70 years of Independence, too, can be reversed and Congress has a greater role to play in this.

 Sources